Artificial Intelligence and the Economist: Risks, Opportunities, and How to Prepare (Updated May 2026)

-In an era where artificial intelligence (AI) is changing the way we work, the question arises: What does AI mean for the economist profession?
-Is this new technology a threat to jobs, or a powerful tool that will help financial professionals work better?
+In an era where artificial intelligence (AI) is changing the way we work, the question arises: What does AI mean for the economics profession?
+An increasingly important topic is artificial intelligence and economists, given the strong impacts of this technology.
+Is this new technology a threat to jobs, or a powerful tool that will help financial professionals do their jobs better?
 Below, we will examine how AI is impacting the work of economists and accountants, what the main opportunities and risks are, and what practical steps can be taken to adapt to this change.
-We will also tie this discussion to the concepts of Jim Collins on the advantages of technology in business, to understand whether AI is an enemy or an ally for finance professionals.
+We will also connect this discussion to the concepts of Jim Collins on the advantages of technology in business, to understand whether AI is an enemy or an ally for finance professionals.

 What is AI and how does it work?

 Artificial Intelligence is a field of technology that enables computers to perform tasks that typically require human intelligence.
-These tasks include learning from data, pattern recognition, decision-making, and even generating texts or analyses.
-In simple terms, AI is like an extremely fast and smart digital assistant: it can process large amounts of information in seconds and draw conclusions or make predictions that would take a person hours or days.
+These tasks include learning from data, recognizing patterns, making decisions, and even generating text or analyses.
+In simple terms, AI is like a very fast and intelligent digital assistant: it can process large amounts of information in seconds and draw conclusions or predictions that would take a human hours or days.

-An AI program can be trained on millions of financial data points to learn how markets move.
-Then it can predict future movements or suggest investments based on those patterns.
-Unlike traditional programs that follow only predefined rules, AI learns from the results: the more data it analyzes, the more accurate it becomes in its predictions.
+An AI program can be trained with millions of financial data points to learn how markets move.
+Then, it can predict future movements or suggest investments based on those patterns.
+Unlike traditional programs that only follow predetermined rules, AI learns on its own from outcomes: the more data it analyzes, the more accurate it becomes at predictions.

 Why does AI matter to economists?